An initial Theory to Understand and Manage Requirements Engineering Debt in Practice: Discussion

 \section{Discussion}

-In this section, we answer the research questions in \Cref{sec:discussion:rqs} and discuss the relevance of this research.
-In particular, we discuss the results in relation to existing evidence and the general notion of TD in \Cref{sec:discussion:mapping}.
-Finally, we address threats to validity in \Cref{sec:discussion:threats}.
+\revb{\Cref{sec:discussion:rqs}}{answers the research questions and discuss the relevance of this research.
+In particular, \Cref{sec:discussion:mapping} discusses the results in relation to existing evidence and the general notion of TD.
+Finally, \Cref{sec:discussion:threats} addresses threats to validity.}